Digital image representing Informatica data quality.

 Image Source: Internet

-Understanding Traditional Data Error Handling
+Traditional Data Error Handling: Limitations and Risks

 As data is ingested from operational databases into a data warehouse, errors can occur.
-The errors can be present in the operational databases or introduced during the ETL process and contribute to the estimate that 20% of all data is compromised, which can affect data analysis and decision making.
+The errors can be present in the operational databases or introduced during the ETL process and contribute to the estimate that 20% of all data is compromised, which can affect data analysis and decision-making.
 For this reason, data errors must be identified and properly handled before those errors jeopardize the integrity of the data warehouse.

 Unless data errors are caught during the ingestion process, issues with poor data quality typically surface when stakeholders engage in data analysis using data in the data warehouse.
 Our research estimates that 20-30% of the time spent on reporting and analysis is actually spent on identifying and fixing data errors.